dosemu2/fdpp/README.md

 Simply put, fdpp runs every DOS program we tried, so the compatibility level is supposed to be very high.
 Better than that of most other known DOS clones, including FreeDOS.<br/>
-OTOH fdpp removes some compatibility hacks that FreeDOS had.
-For example it doesn't play tricks with disabling A20 when returning to user code, so you may see "Packed file is corrupt" message on some old exe files.
-Using "loadfix" command avoids that problem.<br/>
 If you find some compatibility problems, please [report a bug](https://github.com/dosemu2/fdpp/issues).